 Scope and Contents

-The collection contains production material for twenty titles published between 1930 and 1976.
-It includes illustrations done in tempera, ink, watercolor, some with separations, studies, sketches, dummies, proofs, including some progressive proofs, and lithographic prints, with some reproduced.
-For the title The Cat Who Went to Heaventhere is production material for three different editions, and for The Biggest Bear, there is copy of the book bound in bearskin inscribed by Lynd Ward for Irvin Kerlan.
-There is also a small amount of correspondence both to and from Mr. Ward, May Yonge McNeer, and their daughter Nanda Ward, to and from Vera D. Petersen, illustrations for American Junior Red Cross News, some miscellaneous artwork done by Lynd Ward including a self-portrait done in 1930, some artwork done for the A.C.E.I.
-Project in the Arts (1965), and a copy of PM magazine's issue devoted to Mr. Ward, a print "Boy and Birds," inscribed for Irvin Kerlan, a three page autobiographical note, and a two page note on the writing of The Biggest Bear.
+The collection contains production material for over twenty titles published between 1930 and 1976.
+It includes illustrations done in tempera, ink, watercolor, some with separations, studies, sketches, dummies, proofs, including some progressive proofs, and lithographic prints.
+For the title The Cat Who Went to Heaven there is production material for three different editions, and for The Biggest Bear, there is copy of the book bound in bearskin inscribed by Lynd Ward for Irvin Kerlan.
+The collection also contains amount of correspondence both to and from Mr. Ward, May Yonge McNeer, and their daughter Nanda Ward, to and from Vera D. Petersen, illustrations for American Junior Red Cross News, some miscellaneous artwork done by Lynd Ward including a self-portrait done in 1930, and autobiographical note, and other miscellaneous material.

 - Ward, Lynd, 1905-1985 (Person)

 Open for use in the Elmer L. Andersen Library reading room.